willforde/script.module.codequick/docs/api/utils.rst

 Utils
 =====
-A collection of useful function.
+A collection of useful functions.

 .. automodule:: codequick.utils
    :members: